How does topology influence gradient propagation and model performance of deep networks with DenseNet-type skip connections?: Topological Properties of DNNs

-\paragraph{Neural Architecture Space Exploration (NASE).} In NASE, we systematically study the design space of DNNs using NN-Mass.
-Note that, NN-Mass is a function of network width, depth, and long-range links (\textit{i.e.}, the topology of a model).
-For a fixed number of cells, an architecture can be completely specified by \textit{$\{$depth, width, maximum long-range link candidates$\}$} per cell = $\{d_c, w_c, t_c\}$.
-Hence, to perform NASE, we vary $\{d_c, w_c, t_c\}$ to create random architectures with different \textit{\#}parameters/FLOPS/layers, and NN-Mass.
-We then train these architectures and characterize their accuracy, topology, and gradient propagation in order to understand theoretical relationships among them.
+As explained in the next section, NN-Mass quantifies how effectively information can flow through a given DNN topology.
+For a given width ($w_c$), models with similar NN-Mass, but different depths ($d_c$) and \#Params, should exhibit a similar gradient flow and, thus, achieve a similar accuracy.
+Note that, NN-Mass is a function of network width, depth, and skip connections (\textit{i.e.}, the topology of the network).
+For a fixed number of cells, an architecture can be completely specified by \textit{$\{$depth, width, maximum skip connection candidates$\}$} per cell = $\{d_c, w_c, t_c\}$.
+Hence, to create different architectures with DenseNet-type skip connections, we vary $\{d_c, w_c, t_c\}$ to create architectures with random \#Params/FLOPS/layers, and NN-Mass.
+We then train these architectures and characterize their accuracy, topology, and gradient propagation to understand the relationships among them.
+But first, we provide our theoretical analysis.